-The shift to remote learning has been a challenge for all students, but even more so for refugees like Abdul-a 7th grader from Afghanistan-who are still adapting to a new culture, learning English, and adjusting to the American school system.
+The shift to remote learning has been a challenge for all students, but even more so for refugees like Abdul\-a 7th grader from Afghanistan-who are still adapting to a new culture, learning English, and adjusting to the American school system.
 Many of their parents feel inadequate to help as they are learning English and computer skills themselves.

 Thanks to your support, we're helping set students like Abdul up for success.
 We paired him with a dedicated tutor named Lilia-one of more than 800 amazing RefugeeOne volunteers- and they meet virtually every week.
-Lilia also worked with our staff to advocate for a customized education program at Abdul's school.
+Lilia also worked with our staff to adversate for a customized education program at Abdul advocate for a customized education program at Abdul's school.